-A step-by-step guide to starting your WordPress (WP) site on SiteGround hosting.
+Here is a step-by-step guide to getting you started with your WordPress site on SiteGround hosting.

-Launching the WordPress site is easy, but if you’ve never done it then you may have hundreds of questions, and this article will help you with that.
+Launching the WordPress site is easy, but if you’ve never done it, you may have hundreds of questions, and this article will help you with that.
 By the end of this tutorial, you will have fast loading functional WordPress site.

 - Starting a blog